noenomblot/ADA_P3-jekyll/index.md

   </figcaption>
 </figure>

-Looking more exactly at the relationship of the subreddits "france" and "paris", it is possible to firstly deduce a newly formed, lasting relationship between the two with a p-value of 0.085 not quite confirming but strongly suggesting the bond being due to the event on January 7th.
-This
+Looking more exactly at the relationship of the subreddits "france" and "paris", it is possible to firstly deduce a newly (re-) formed but temporary relationship between the two, due to the event on January 7th.
+This being said, the connections between the two subreddits are sparse and far between, a statistical analysis will quickly find the connection to be significant even if it only lasts a few days or weeks.
+What we can say with certainty, is that the sentiment of those connections is more positive than most of the rest of the time in that year.
+This is without a doubt due to expressions of sympathy from one to another.

 #### Paris Attacks (2015) — emotion without structural change